Navigating Baby's First Bites: How Much Food Should My Baby Eat?

 Before diving into portion sizes, it's crucial to comprehend the basics of baby nutrition.
 Pediatricians recommend exclusive breastfeeding or formula feeding for the first six months of a baby's life.
 As your baby approaches the six-month milestone, it's time to introduce complementary foods while continuing to breastfeed or formula-feed.

-Start with Single-Ingredient Foods
+Start with Single-Ingredient Purees

 When introducing solids, simplicity is key.
 Begin with single-ingredient, pureed foods like rice cereal, mashed bananas, or pureed sweet potatoes.
 This allows you to identify and monitor any potential allergies or sensitivities your baby may have.
+We shared our favorite easy puree recipes here.

 The Role of Breast Milk or Formula